joehawkens/computing/CHAPTER-4.md

 ## What's Next?

-Now that an Operating System is in place, we can truly start to use it as a foundation to build programs.
+Now that an Operating System is in place, we use it as a foundation to build programs.
 We can explore more in-depth the science of Software - different paradigms, design paterns, problem solving, etc. The next few chapters will dive deeper in Software Engineering and go over key concepts to help you gain a comprehensive overview of the discipline.